mitsuba-renderer/drjit/docs/types.rst

   the dynamic dimension runs in parallel, which is important for efficiency.

-  Only these vectorized types employ *tracing*, and operations involving them conceptually appends instructions to a progressively growing computational kernel.
+  Only these vectorized types employ *tracing*, and operations involving them conceptually append instructions to a progressively growing computational kernel.
 Variable evaluation eventually compiles and executes this kernel on a target device.